 Whether or not you attend the annual meeting, it is important that your shares be represented and voted at the meeting.
 Therefore, I urge you to promptly vote and submit your proxy by signing, dating, and returning the accompanying proxy card in the enclosed, prepaid, return envelope.
-If you decide to attend the annual meeting, you will be able to vote in person, even if you have previously submitted your proxy.
+If you decide to attend the annual meeting and you are a shareholder of record, you will be able to vote in person, even if you have previously submitted your proxy.

-6300 Merrill Creek Parkway Suite B Everett, WA 98203
+5HOP I INSTORE I ONLINE 6300 Merrill Creek Parkway Suite B Everett, WA 98203

-PROXY STATEMENT FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD MAY 31, 2006
+PROXY STATEMENT FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD MAY 30, 2007